Mustang District: History

 Up until 2008, the Kingdom of Lo or Upper Mustang was an ethnic Tibetan kingdom and a suzerainty of Kingdom of Nepal.
 The suzerainty allowed for a certain level of independence in local governance from the Nepalese central government.
 Though still recognised by many Mustang residents, the monarchy ceased to exist on 7 October 2008, by order of the Government of Nepal.
 After the civil war that overthrew the Nepalese monarchy, it became a republic.
 Mustang became another district of Nepal losing its status of a tributary kingdom it enjoyed since the late eighteenth century.
 Mustang is the setting for a large part of the book The Kingdom, a novel by Clive Cussler and Grant Blackwood published in 2011.
 In December 1999, Ogyen Trinley Dorje, the 17th claimant Karmapa fled Tibet through this area.
 In response, China built a border fence immediately after.
 There is a PLA border outpost a few miles on Chinese side, it is the westernmost border outpost in Tibet Military District.
 The outpost was renovated in 2009 to have a modern facility.

 Royal Family

-Jigme Dorje became head of the Royal House of Lo, assuming the title Lo Gyalpo (King of Mustang), after his elder brother, King Angdu Nyingpo Palbar, passed away at a young age.
-Lo Gyalpo Angdu Nyingpo had married a Tibetan aristocrat and left behind only two daughters; his eldest, Lo Semla (Princess) Chimi Dolkar Palbar Bista, and a younger daughter whose name is unrecorded.
-With no male heir, the crown passed to his younger brother, Jigme Dorje.
+Jigme Dorje became head of the Royal House of Lo, assuming the title Lo Gyalpo (King of Mustang), after his elder brother, King Angdu Nyingpo Palbar, died at a young age.
+Lo Gyalpo Angdu Nyingpo had married a Tibetan aristocrat and left behind only two young daughters; his eldest, Lo Selmo (Princess) Chimi Dolkar Palbar Bista, and a younger daughter whose name is unrecorded.
+Princess Chimi Dolkar later had two sons, one of whom married a Princess of Bhutan.

+The crown passed to his younger brother, Jigme Dorje.
 King Jigme Dorje married a noble lady from Shigatse, Tibet, Sahiba Sidol in the 1950s.
 He had one son, Angun Tenzin, who died at the age of 8, and later adopted his nephew, Jigme Singhe Palbar Bista (b.
 1957).
 King Jigme Dorje died on 16 December 2016 after living a retired life largely in Kathmandu since 2008 when Nepal abolished its own monarchy.
+Today, members of the Lo royal family are dispersed across Kathmandu, San Francisco, and Upper Mustang.